 Although my family is spread over many states, for many years, we gathered for a Father’s Day barbecue each June.
 My parents, siblings, cousins, aunts, uncles, grandparents and I would all come together to celebrate.
 It was such a joyful ritual — and a time for us to connect as a family.
+But how do you celebrate Mother’s Day or Father’s Day after a loss?

-But this year, my grandfather won't be there; he died this January.
-He lived a beautiful life right up to the age of 90 and died peacefully in his sleep, but that doesn't make his leaving any easier.
-And with Mother's Day and Father’s Day coming up, the absence of Grandpa — and the absence of our annual gathering together — feels particularly hard to face.
+Because this year, my grandfather won’t be there; he died this January.
+He lived a beautiful life right up to the age of 90 and died peacefully in his sleep, but that doesn’t make his leaving any easier.
+And with Mother’s Day and Father’s Day coming up, the absence of Grandpa — and the absence of our annual gathering together — feels particularly hard to face.
 Without our elder family member, I’m wondering how we could (or should) celebrate these holidays.
 Is it even possible, when grieving, to celebrate?

 I reached out to licensed counselor Amy Lipton, who counsels folks going through loss.
 She reminded me that although most people are familiar with Elisabeth Kübler-Ross’ five stages of grief (denial, anger, depression, bargaining, acceptance) as a guide to processing loss, it is not a one-size-fits-all.